arezooazhdarii/messaging-service/README.md

 - Start the server in the background.
 - Start the client and connect it to the server.

-### 4. Interacting with the Application

-The client will automatically send an initial message to the server.
-The server will respond, and the client will continue the conversation until the message count reaches 10.

-## Documentation
+## Interaction

-Each class within the project is documented with JavaDoc comments to explain its purpose and methods.
-Further documentation can be found inline with the code, describing key decisions and functionality.
+In both communication scenarios:

+- The initiator, designated as the starting player, sends an initial message to the receiver.
+- The receiver responds to received messages by appending a message count.
+- This message exchange continues until the initiator has sent and received 10 messages, serving as the stop condition.

 ## Additional Notes